andela-technology/qualified-docs/content/creating-content/challenges/guides/css.md

 A direct approach is to ask candidates to fulfill a precise specification, then snapshot the rendered application to an image and compare it pixel-by-pixel against the expected result.
 Optionally, tests can interact with the page and perform multiple snapshot comparisons against expected results to handle interaction and animation.

-An advantage to this approach is that tests are easy to write once a snapshotting system is set up.
+An advantage to this strategy is that tests are easy to write once a snapshotting system is set up.

 Another advantage is that it scales to difficulty of the task; the testing procedure need not change even as the requirements become more complex.